 This collection of Close Reading resources is free from The Curriculum Corner.
-You will find that it includes mini lessons, graphic organizers & much more!

 This is another free resource for teachers from The Curriculum Corner.